Hallucination is Inevitable: An Innate Limitation of Large Language Models: Hallucination is Inevitable for LLMs

-As a result, an LLM will inevitably hallucinate in our formal world of computable functions.
-Note that we have only required $h$ to be computable.
-Therefore, the conclusion is generally true independent of model architecture, learning algorithms, training data, and other implementation details.
-Furthermore, such inevitability indicates that it is impossible to use an LLM to eliminate its hallucination: \begin{mdframed} \begin{corollary} All computable LLMs cannot prevent themselves from hallucinating. \end{corollary} \end{mdframed} If there exists an LLM $h'$ which can prevent itself from hallucination, then $h'$ is hallucination-free on any computable $f$, which contradicts \thmref{thm:llm_fails_computable}.
-This corollary is an obvious result of \thmref{thm:llm_fails_computable}, However, it explicitly suggests that methods relying on LLMs themselves to mitigate hallucination, such as prompt-based chain of thoughts~\cite{Wei2022ChainofThoughtPE}, cannot \emph{eliminate} hallucination.
+An obvious but important corollary of \cref{thm:llm_fails_computable} is that it is impossible to use an LLM to eliminate its hallucination: \begin{corollary} All computable LLMs cannot prevent themselves from hallucinating. \end{corollary} If there exists an LLM $h'$ which can prevent itself from hallucination, then for any computable function $f$, there exists a state of $h'$ which is hallucination-free w.r.t. $f$, which contradicts \cref{thm:llm_fails_computable}.
+It explicitly suggests that methods relying on LLMs themselves to mitigate hallucination, such as prompt-based chain of thoughts~\cite{Wei2022ChainofThoughtPE}, cannot \emph{eliminate} hallucination.

-\paragraph{Answer to the Fundamental Question} This section has presented theoretical results about hallucination in our formal world: \begin{itemize} \item Hallucination is inevitable for $P$-proved total computable LLMs (\cref{thm:llm_program_hallucination}).
-Furthermore, polynomial-time LLMs will hallucinate when solving many real-world problems, including arithmetics (\cref{cor:polynomial_llm_hallucinate}). \item Hallucination is inevitable for LLMs in any computably enumerable set (including the set of $P$-proved total computable LLMs).
-All these LLMs could hallucinate on infinitely many inputs (\cref{thm:llm_program_hallucination_infinite}). \item Hallucination is inevitable for any total computable LLMs (\cref{thm:llm_fails_computable}). \end{itemize} Since our formal world is a part of the real world, and total computable LLMs are at least as powerful as real-world LLMs, we now conclude with a negative answer to the fundamental question: \emph{hallucination of LLMs cannot be eliminated in either our formal world, or in the real world.} This answer is independent of (1) LLMs' architecture and complexity, (2) procedure used to train the LLM, (3) the prompts and questions, (4) the number of training samples, and (5) inference hyperparameters.
+\paragraph{Answer to the Fundamental Question} It has been shown that hallucination is inevitable for (1) LLMs in any computably enumerable set (\cref{thm:llm_program_hallucination} and \ref{thm:llm_program_hallucination_infinite}), and (2) any total computable LLMs (\cref{thm:llm_fails_computable}).
+Since the formal world is a part of the real world, and real-world LLMs are a part of total computable LLMs, we conclude with a negative answer to the fundamental question: \emph{hallucination of LLMs cannot be eliminated in the real world.} This is independent of implementation details such as (1) LLMs' architecture, (2) training procedure, (3) input prompts and questions, and so on, as long as they follow the definitions in \cref{sec:definitions} (which all real-world LLMs follow).